DaoCasino/platform-prng/README.md

 ### What operating system does it run on?

- - That example by default run in docker, so that can be run on any docker support OS
+ - That example by default run in docker, so that can be run on any docker supported OS

-### What is the programming language (Java, C++, C# etc...)?
+### Programming languages used (Java, C++, C# etc...)?

- - We use C++ either for Smart Contracts and Test runner
+ - We use C++ for Smart Contracts and Test runner
- - And a little bit bash only for running scripts
+ - And a little bit of bash only for running the scripts

 ### Is it a hardware or software-based RNG or a combination of both?
 Please provide any relevant details